American Sign Language (ASL) Essentials: Signs and Songs for Communication (8 CMTEs, 6.8 LCAT contact hours)

 Exam 3 (colors, pets, and songs) (10 min)

 Video 8 – A) Weather B) action step C) songs D) action step (40 min)

 Video 9 – A) Clothes B) action step C) songs D) action step (44 min)

 Video 10 – A) Getting Along B) action step C) songs D) action step (44 min)

 Exam 4 (weather, clothes, getting along, and songs) (14 min)

-Recognize a minimum of one hundred and twenty (120) functional American Sign Language signs
+2.Participates will be able to demonstrate a minimum of one hundred and twenty (120) functional American Sign Language Signs.